Electrameccanica Vehicles Corp. (SOLO) kicked off at the price of $1.01: Venture capitalists have an exciting new opportunity - News Daemon

 Electrameccanica Vehicles Corp.
 (NASDAQ: SOLO) Trading Performance Indicators

-Electrameccanica Vehicles Corp.
-(SOLO) is currently performing well based on its current performance indicators.
-A quick ratio of 25.30 was reported for the most recent quarter.
-In addition, a publicly-traded company’s price to sales ratio for the trailing twelve months stands at 21.76.
+You can see what Electrameccanica Vehicles Corp.
+(SOLO) is doing with its current performance indicators.
+In the most recent quarter, the stock posted a quick ratio of 25.30.
+In addition, a publicly-traded company’s price to sales ratio for the trailing twelve months stands at 20.66.

 For the trailing twelve months, Company’s Diluted EPS (Earnings per Share) is -0.65, a number that is poised to hit -0.15 in the next quarter and is forecasted to reach -0.49 in one year’s time.